top of page

 Herbal Oils

-• Rosemary (Salvia rosmarinus) – Enhances memory & concentration
+• Rosemary (Salvia rosmarinus): Enhances memory & concentration

-• Sweet Marjoram (Origanum majorana) – Calms nerves & reduces overthinking
+• Sweet Marjoram (Origanum majorana): Calms nerves & reduces overthinking

-• Clove Bud (Eugenia caryophyllata) – Warming & fortifying
+• Clove Bud (Eugenia caryophyllata): Warming & fortifying

-• Black Pepper (Piper nigrum) – Encourages motivation & determination
+• Black Pepper (Piper nigrum): Encourages motivation & determination

-• Juniper Berry (Juniperus communis) – Detoxifying & mentally clarifying
+• Juniper Berry (Juniperus communis): Detoxifying & mentally clarifying

-• Lavender (Lavandula angustifolia) – Calming, reduces stress & anxiety
+• Lavender (Lavandula angustifolia): Calming, reduces stress & anxiety

 Resin Oils

-• Frankincense (Boswellia spp.) – Enhances focus & reduces stress
+• Frankincense (Boswellia spp.): Enhances focus & reduces stress

-• Myrrh (Commiphora myrrha) – Supports emotional balance & reduces tension
+• Myrrh (Commiphora myrrha): Supports emotional balance & reduces tension

-• Copaiba (Copaifera officinalis) – Soothes the mind & supports relaxation
+• Copaiba (Copaifera officinalis): Soothes the mind & supports relaxation

-• Opopanax (Commiphora guidottii) - Relaxing & reduces stress
+• Opopanax (Commiphora guidottii): Relaxing & reduces stress

-Sample Recipes
+Ready-to-Use Recipes

 Here are a few of my favorite blends to get you started.
 Each recipe is designed for a 2 oz spray bottle using the basic formula (15 ml ethanol, 43 ml distilled water, 24 drops essential oil).
 Shake well before each use to disperse the oils evenly.
-Alternatively, you can make a stock blend of these recipes and use them in a diffuser or as a roll-on when mixed with a carrier oil.

 Brain Blend